Kalmat/PyWinCtl/README.md

 MacOS: Menu dictionary (returned by getMenu() method).
 Only for MacOSWindow class (AppleScript-based version):

     Key: item title (text property)
     Values:
+        "wID":  Reference to the item (useful to invoke other methods to gather info) "rect": Not all items will have this property "left":  X coordinate of the item
+            "top":   Y coordinate of the item
-        "wID":      Value required to simulate a click on the menu item "items":    sub-items within the sub-menu (if any)
+            "right":  top right corner of the item (X + Width) "bottom": bottom right corner of the item (Y + Height) "items": sub-items within the sub-menu (if any)

 Functions included in this subclass: